brettsmason/croft/README.md

 Compiles the `editor-style.scss` stylesheet.
 Used to style the WordPress visual editor.

-#### gulp sass:login
-Compiles the `login.scss` stylesheet.
-This can be used to style the WordPress login screen.

 #### gulp javascript
 Concats and minifies the main JS file.